 Alaska Airlines customer service agents now use iPad Mini tablets to quickly scan a variety of passenger and crew documentation to perform critical processes such as flight check-in, bag checks, seat changes, standby seat assignments, passport and boarding pass verification.

 “Enabling our agents to be mobile, frees them from being tied to hardware and allows us to reimagine the boarding experience without the usual podiums.
 If we need to change gates, we can just walk over with our iPads.
-If there is a guest that needs special assistance before boarding, we can provide customer service beside them instead of having them come to the podium,” said Brown.
+If there is a guest that needs special assistance before boarding, we can provide customer service beside them instead of having them come to the podium.”

 We wanted the best scanner at the boarding door because any lag in scanning can be an infuriating experience for the agents and the guests.
-We tested different scanning solutions in multiple environments and Scandit consistently came out on top.
+We tested different scanning solutions in multiple environments and Scandit consistently came out on top, with a level of scanning performance that was hard to match with the open source software.